orlandocarnate/giftastic/README.md

 ## Programming Notes
+* To have text wrap based on the image width I found that I needed to use `width: min-content` on my card class. **DOESN'T WORK** on Microsoft Edge though , just Chrome and Firefox.
 * Always add `$(document).ready(function() {})` to a jQuery script
 * Add validation, such as if there is no string in the input don't do anything.
-* Any element generated after the listening event is created must have a differmt kind of event listener
+* Any element generated after the listening event is created must have a different kind of event listener
 ```
     // click event for generated element
     $(document).on("click", ".card", function() {